Riders Republic: Development

+A skateboarding add-on was released on September 26, 2023.

 Reception

-Riders Republic received "generally favourable" reviews, according to review aggregator Metacritic.
+Riders Republic received "generally favourable" reviews, according to review aggregator website Metacritic.
 Game Informer awarded the game a 6.75, outlining that "Even though I liked the racing in Riders Republic, overall, I can't say I enjoyed my time with it.
 It's a missed opportunity of a game, focusing on all the wrong things, making for an experience worth skipping."

-Other reviewers were much more positive in nature, such as GamesRadar, saying it "prioritizes fun, freedom, and community".
+Other reviewers were much more positive in nature, such as GamesRadar, saying that it "prioritizes fun, freedom, and community".

 Awards and accolades

-The game was nominated for Best Sports/Racing Game at The Game Awards 2021.
+Riders Republic was nominated for Best Sports/Racing Game at The Game Awards 2021, as well as Sports Game of the Year at the 25th Annual D.I.C.E.
+Awards.

+Film adaptation

+On May 14, 2025, a film adaptation of Riders Republic was announced with Adil El Arbi and Bilall Fallah set as directors and Gaumont co-producing alongside Ubisoft Film & Television.